RewardPay Review - The Definitive New Zealand Guide

 - Cash Flow Flexibility: Your AMEX card, which functions as a short-term line of credit, offers up to 55 days of interest-free credit.
 This is especially valuable for managing cash flow without incurring high interest rates, as seen with traditional loans or lines of credit.

-- Earning Points: When using RewardPay, you earn AMEX Membership Rewards Points or Airpoints Dollars (depending on the card) for payments that would typically be made via bank transfer.
+- Earning Points: When using RewardPay, you earn AMEX Membership Rewards Points and/or Airpoints Dollars (depending on the card) for payments that would typically be made via bank transfer.

 Is the cost of RewardPay worth it for my business?